EmmanuelCollegeStudentUnion/ecsu-server/content/welfare/welfare_in_college.md

 In this section are links to various services at college, university and national levels.
 Find links to the services available by selecting the relevant topic from the drop-down menu of this welfare section.

-In addition, we encourage you to download and read the "Bumper Welfare Document', which contains this information all in one place, in a less daunting format.

 | File                                              | Size       |
 | ------------------------------------------------- | ---------- |
 | [Welfare and Liberation Resources](https://drive.google.com/file/d/1FYHwStEajC-hbaTYKtfxf0CN05ZH37v2/view?usp=sharing) | 391 KiB |